Introduction

 Lone workers are people who 'work by themselves without close or direct supervision.'
 (The Health and Safety Executive).

-At certain periods throughout the year, such as University closure days, workers may be on site carrying out work tasks that would otherwise be acceptable during normal campus opening.
+Normal working hours are defined as normally being between 08:00 and 19:00 hours, Monday to Friday.
+N.B.
+This definition does not preclude individual departments setting different working hours where operational needs dictate.
+At certain periods throughout the year, such as University closure days or at weekends, workers may be on site carrying out lone working tasks that would otherwise be acceptable during normal campus opening, but which are not appropriate at other times.
 Any tasks carried out during these periods should be risk assessed to ensure that any lone working implications are properly identified and controlled.

 Policy statement

 The University is committed to providing a safe and healthy working environment for all members of the campus community.
 As part of this commitment, the University will take reasonable and practicable steps to manage risks associated with lone working.
-This will include risks to employees carrying out lone working tasks in the course of their employment and to students when carrying out activities associated with their studies in University academic departments.
+This will include risks to employees carrying out lone working tasks in the course of their employment and to students when carrying out activities associated in any way with their studies in University academic departments.
 The University aims to achieve this by:

 carrying out suitable and sufficient risk assessments of all lone working activities